Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Simulation Study

 \section{Simulation Study}

 We perform a simulation study to assess the finite sample properties of our estimators.
 First, in Section \ref{sec:simstuKT}, we compare the unconditional estimators by studying their variances and computation times for varying block and sample sizes.
-In the unconditional setting, we consider the row, diagonal, block and sample Kendall's tau estimators In Section \ref{sec:simstuCKT}, we focus on the conditional versions of the diagonal and block estimators and we let the Kendall's taus depend on a one-dimensional covariate.
+In Section \ref{sec:simstuCKT}, we focus on the conditional versions of the diagonal and block estimators and we let the Kendall's taus depend on a one-dimensional covariate.
 Similarly, we compare their accuracy and computational efficiency for varying sample size and block dimensions.
 In addition, we examine the estimators' optimal bandwidths under varying conditional dependencies of the Kendall's tau matrix.
-The simulations are all executed with the help of the statistical environment \texttt{R} \cite{Renv}.
-For simplicity, we choose $N_{k_1,k_2} = \lvert \mathcal{G}_{k_1} \rvert \wedge \lvert \mathcal{G}_{k_2} \rvert$, so that diagonal and row estimators average over the same number of terms.
+The simulations are all executed with the help of the statistical environment \texttt{R} \cite{Renv} on the DelftBlue supercomputer~\cite{DHPC2022}.
+For simplicity, we choose $N = \min(b_1, b_2)$, so that diagonal, row and random estimators average over the same number of terms.